Top candlestick patterns traders should know

 The wicks on either side must also be small, although the lengths could vary.
 The most important part of the candle is the small to non-existent body.

-The doji indicates a struggle between buyers and sellers; however, none comes out on top.
+The doji indicates a struggle between buyers and sellers; however, neither comes out on top.
 The open and closed points of the candle are almost the same.

 This candlestick indicates indecision in the market.
 However, as seen above, when this candlestick is combined with two other candles, it could result in a reversal, such as with the evening star and morning star.